santavalleytea/Problem-Bank/Mathematics/MATH3962/tutorial2/README.md

 # 📌 MATH3962: Rings, Fields and Galois Theory (Tutorial 2)

-A collection of C++ implementations for problems from my 3rd year Galois Theory class; Tutorial 2.
+A collection of code implementations for problems from my 3rd year Galois Theory class; Tutorial 2.

 # 📘 Problem Questions